mklindtner/dtu-softwareTech/1sem/operationsystems/mandatory_2/README.txt

 =====================================================

 1) Why is it so important that adjacent free blocks not be left as such?
 What would happen if they were permitted?

 A:
+  Fragmentation can occur, if small blocks are freed which are then not used again.
+  Over time the system will be split into smaller and smaller blocks, taking up larger and larger space.

 2) Which function(s) need to be concerned about adjacent free blocks?

 A:

 3) Name one advantage of each strategy.

 A:
+  first-fit: on average this allocates the fastest.
+  best-fit:
+  next-fit:
+  worst-fit: best runtime over long periods, it solves the problem of fragmentation

 4) Run the stress test on all strategies, and look at the results (tests.out).
 What is the significance of "Average largest free block"?
 Which strategy